quic-mtuttle/aimet/Docs/install/index.rst

 Advanced installation instructions (optional)
 =============================================

-Following are two ways to setup, including prerequisites and dependencies.
+Following are two ways to set up, including prerequisites and dependencies.

 * :ref:`On your host machine <install-host>`
-* :ref:`Using our pre-built or locally built Docker images <install-docker>`
+* :ref:`Using our pre-built or a locally built Docker image <install-docker>`

 Installing an older version
 ===========================

 View the release notes for older versions at https://github.com/quic/aimet/releases.
-Follow the documentation corresponding to that release to select and install the appropriate AIMET package.
+Follow instructions in the documentation for your selected release to install the AIMET package for that release.

 Building from source
 ====================